 Hmm, they are the star in this dish and I’m saying this because the meatballs can be greatly varied and I have tried soo many kinds including vegetarian versions with mushrooms, spinach, cheese, you name it.

 I will need to put a vegetarian version of this as it’s soo good.
 Coming soon!
 I have added some cheese as you can see in the picture and it was divine however this is optional and we don’t always go for it.
 If you like this you may also like this dumplings recipe and this beautiful meatball soup.

-Let’s just get this chilli con meatballs rolling, shall we?
+Let’s just get this beautiful family dish rolling, shall we?

 Chilli con meatballs